Tipi documentation

 Because

-- C++ code expresses explicitely enough what is an application entrypoint and what is reusable library code.
+• C++ code expresses explicitly enough what is an application entry-point and what is reusable library code.

 Convention by example